algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - Impact:
   - A 2G shutdown would break an enormous part of the project whereas all the notifications pass by this system.
 In other words, a 2G shutdown would break the main utility of the application if the skis are being robbed.
 - Solution:
   - There is no real solution to avoid the 2G shutdown.
-However we can think about changing the 2G to the most recent version, like 3G, and the module link to it.
+However, we can think about changing the 2G to the most recent version, like 3G, and the module link to it.

 *➭ Board Breaking*
 - Impact:
   - A board breaking would be the worst scenario for us considering that no other board would be provided by the school.
 - Solution:
   - Be careful with the board and avoid breaking or burning at all costs.
-In either way, the best choice would be to borrow some hardware from the other teams but it would imply having less testing time on the hardware.
+Either way, the best choice would be to borrow some hardware from the other teams but it would imply having less testing time on the hardware.
 The other choice would be to purchase a new board, which brings another issue: the delivery time.

 *➭ Delivery Time*
 - Impact: